Newborns can be sleep trained; we do it very gently by “hinting” some ideas to them.

 One of the best cues is a relaxing bath.

 The only exception where you feed before bedtime is the last feed before bedtime.

 Feeding baby before bedtime fill their tummy and might make them sleep longer.

-Babies that are jaundiced also need to be waken up because they need a lot of fluid to get rid of the bilirubin and not dehydrate.
+Babies who are jaundiced also need to be wakened up because they need a lot of fluid to get rid of the bilirubin and not dehydrate.